tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Obstacle Local Avoidance Config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Config for :ref:`Local Avoidance <pedestrianLocalAvoidance>` navigating.
+Config for :ref:`Local Avoidance <pedestrianLocalAvoidance>` navigation.

 	.. image:: /images/configs/pedestrian/PedestrianObstacleLocalAvoidanceSettings.png
 	``Hub/Configs/PedestrianConfigs/LocalAvoidanceConfig``

 **Obstacle avoidance method:**
-	* **Simple** : is able to avoid only 1 object.
+	* **Simple** : able to avoid only 1 object.
-	* **Find neighbors** : multiple objects close to each other are grouped as one (more costly in performance).
+	* **Find neighbors** : multiple objects close to each other are grouped as one (more performance-intensive).

-| **Max surface angle** : maximum surface tilt angle at which the avoidance is calculated.
+| **Max surface angle** : maximum surface tilt angle at which avoidance is calculated.
 | **Target point offset** : offset between an obstacle and avoidance waypoints.
 | **Achieve distance** : distance to achieve the avoidance waypoint.
-| **Check target availability** : check if destination can be reached, if not and can't be found new, destination returns.
+| **Check target availability** : check if destination can be reached; if not and no new target can be found, returns destination.

 .. _pedestrianAntistuckConfig:

 Antistuck Config
 ~~~~~~~~~~~~~~~~

-Anti-stuck config for pedestrians stucked in a collision.
+Anti-stuck config for pedestrians stuck in a collision.

 	.. image:: /images/configs/pedestrian/PedestrianAntistuckConfig.png
 	``Hub/Configs/PedestrianConfigs/AntistuckConfig``

-| **Antistuck enabled** : on/off anti-stuck feature (if disabled previous target will be selected).
+| **Antistuck enabled** : on/off anti-stuck feature (if disabled, previous target will be selected).
-| **Target direction dot** : direction between the pedestrian's forward and the anti-stuck point.
+| **Target direction dot** : direction between pedestrian's forward vector and the anti-stuck point.
-| **Achieve distance** : achieve distance to the antistuck target point.
+| **Achieve distance** : achieve distance to the anti-stuck target point.
 | **Target point offset** : distance between collision and anti-stuck point.

 Trigger Config